ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 - improve UAVCAN integration with ArduPilot
 - work on 3D aerobatic support for fixed wing aircraft
 - add support for "sensor head" operation of ArduPilot, split between two CPUs
+- Create a cloud based GCS for persistent control of a fleet of drones.
+Here is a Search and Rescue use case example: http://www.surtsey.org/projects/cloud-control-station/

 More Details
 ============